PufferFinance/website-docs/docs/yield/withdraw.md

 Also known as "instant withdrawals", this option allows you to receive your WETH immediately.
 With a single transaction, the Puffer Protocol converts your pufETH into WETH and transfers it directly to your wallet.

 These instant withdrawals are made possible by Puffer's liquidity vault, but include a 1% fee on the withdrawn amount.
-This fee  will be sent to the protocol treasury.
+The collected fee is directed to the protocol treasury, where it will later be used to fund in-protocol improvements and buybacks of the PUFFER token.

 ![1-step withdrawals](/img/withdraw/1sw.png)